 Any tech solution you implement should be steady, reliable, cost-effective, and unobtrusive.
 It should empower collectors to do more and management to worry less.
 In fact, day-to-day compliance should be as easy and natural as breathing air.
 If this isn’t happening in your organization, you might want to consider an alternative to your current tech stack.
 We call it the ARM ecosystem.

-Exploring the ARM Ecosystem: Future Topics in the Series
+Exploring the ARM Ecosystem: Other Topics in the Series

-In upcoming posts, we’ll explain how the ARM ecosystem works and dive into several major issues it addresses.
+In the following posts, we explain how the ARM ecosystem works and dive into several major issues it addresses.
 You won’t want to miss these.

 Rethinking the Typical ARM Tech Stack